Sc.B. in Civil Engineering

-Civil Engineering is the engineering of construction.
+Civil engineering is the engineering of construction.
 The decisions that civil engineers make affect us every day, from the roads we drive on, to the buildings we live and work in, to the water we drink and the electricity we consume.

-Brown's civil engineering program offers students the opportunity to choose one of two tracks: Structures or Environmental Problems and Planning.
+Brown's civil engineering program offers students the opportunity to choose one of two tracks: structures or environmental problems and planning.

-- Upper level engineering courses
+- A set of six upper level engineering courses

 - Four approved humanities courses